 Variations and Substitutions for Spicy Korean Noodles

-- Chili Paste: We use gochujang, a Korean chili paste, to add savory and slightly sweet flavor.
+- Chili Paste: We use gochujang, a Korean chili paste, to add a savory and slightly sweet flavor.
 You can substitute this chili paste for something like sriracha or a chili bean paste.

 - Vegetables: This recipe calls for mushrooms and onions but you can also add in some other veggies for more nutrition.
 Bell peppers and carrots are great additions to this meal.

-- Rice Wine Vinegar: If you don’t have rice vinegar on hand, you can substitute for an apple cider vinegar.
+- Rice Wine Vinegar: If you don’t have rice vinegar on hand, you can substitute for apple cider vinegar.
 Apple cider vinegar has a similar tangy flavor and acidity level that can work well in this dish.

-How to Make this Recipe for Korean Spicy Noodles
+How to Make This Recipe for Korean Spicy Noodles

 This noodle dish is made with a variety of fresh vegetables, spicy gochujang sauce, and chewy noodles, which all come together to create a delicious and satisfying meal.

-These are the basic steps for making Korean inspired spicy ramen.
+These are the basic steps for making Korean-inspired spicy ramen.
 Refer to the full, printable recipe card below for detailed instructions.